-Tyler Chance Yarbro Tyler Chance Yarbro has been recognized by Best Lawyers® since 2016.
-For 2022, she was also named "Lawyer of the Year" in Nashville for her work in the area of Employment Law-Individuals.
-This recognition is given to the lawyer who receives the highest overall peer feedback provided in response to the Best Lawyers peer selection surveys.
+Tyler Chance Yarbro Tyler Chance Yarbro has been recognized by Best Lawyers® since 2016.In 2022, she was also named "Lawyer of the Year" in Nashville for her work with Employment Law-Individuals.
+This recognition is given to the lawyer who receives the highest overall peer feedback provided in response to the Be: -16- yers peer selection surveys.

-Tyler is the Managing Partner of Dodson Parker Behm & Capparella, PC, and recently presented a program, entitled "How to

-Break Up With Your Worst Client," which dealt with dealing with difficult attorney-client relationships and ethically parting ways with problematic clients.
+She is the Managing Partner of Dodson Parker Behm & Capparella, PC, and recently presented a program, entitled "How to Break Up With Your Worst Client," which dealt with dealing with difficult attorney-client relationships and ethically parting ways with problematic clients.